eradiate/eradiate/README.md

   quadrature rule is used.
 This method achieves a trade-off between performance and accuracy for the simulation of absorption by gases.
-  Eradiate ships with absorption datasets suitable for use within the CKD method in 1 nm wavelength bands or in 100 cm^-1 wavenumber bands, from 250 nm up to 3125 nm.
+  Eradiate ships with absorption datasets suitable for use within the CKD method in spectral bands of variable width (including 1 nm and 10 nm wavelength bands and 100 cm^-1 wavenumber bands), from 250 nm up to 3125 nm.
   It also supports user-defined absorption data provided it complies with the dataset format specifications.
   </details>